lmaonator/mangadlmao/README.md

                       provided multiple times.
   -e, --exclude TEXT  Scanlation groups and users to exclude, can be provided
                       multiple times.
+  -s, --since TEXT    Download only chapters updated after specified date
+                      (eg.: 2022-02-22).
+If set to 'auto', only chapters newer than the most recent will be downloaded.
+If set to 'null' (default), all chapters will be downloaded.
   --help              Show this message and exit.
 ```